Magic Quadrant for Single-Instance ERP for Product-Centric Midmarket Companies

 We review and adjust our inclusion criteria for Magic Quadrants and MarketScopes as markets change.
 As a result of these adjustments, the mix of vendors in any Magic Quadrant or MarketScope may change over time.
 A vendor appearing in a Magic Quadrant or MarketScope one year and not the next does not necessarily indicate that we have changed our opinion of that vendor.
 This may be a reflection of a change in the market and, therefore, changed evaluation criteria, or a change of focus by a vendor.

-- Geography: The vendor must serve at least two of the following three global regions: North America, EMEA and Asia/Pacific.
+- Geography: The vendor must serve at least two of the following three global regions: (1) North America; (2) EMEA; and (3) Asia/Pacific.

-- Installed base: The vendor must have at least 500 customers in the product's installed base with the organizational structure as described in the market definition, and the installed base distribution must be at least 20% in two of the three geographies.
+- Installed base: The vendor must have at least 500 multientity customers (with the organizational structure as described in the Market Definition/Description section) in a product's installed base, and the installed base distribution must be at least 20% in two of the three geographies.

-- New license sales per product submitted: Each quarter, license revenue from new customers with the organizational structure as described in the market definition must contribute at least 10% to the total revenue.
-Two of the three geographies must contribute at least 20% of new license sales per geography.
+- New license sales per product submitted: Each quarter, license revenue from new customers (with the organizational structure as described above) must contribute at least 10%.
+Also, two of the three geographies must contribute at least 20% of new license sales each.

-- Viability: The offering must be viable and supported at the time of publication of this Magic Quadrant.
+- Viability: The offering must be a viable and supported offering at the time of this Magic Quadrant's publication.

 - Architecture: The majority of an application must be in one architecture and data model (application platform), or the vendor must have a credible vision for accomplishing this.